icanzilb/RxTimelane/README.md

 ## CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate **TimelaneCombine** into your Xcode project using CocoaPods, add it to your `Podfile`:
+To integrate **RxTimelane** into your Xcode project using CocoaPods, add it to your `Podfile`:

 ```ruby
 pod 'RxTimelane', '~> 1.0'